Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 Currently, the default setting for `supportsK1` is `true` and for `supportsK2` is `false`.

 A number of third-party plugins may already be enabled in the K2 mode without a `supportsK2` declaration.
-The IntelliJ Kotlin plugin keeps an [internal whitelist](https://github.com/JetBrains/intellij-community/blob/master/platform/core-impl/resources/pluginsCompatibleWithK2Mode.txt) of plugins which are known to be compatible with the K2 mode as they do not use Kotlin analysis.
-The authors of these plugins should not be surprised if their plugin already works in K2 mode.
+The IntelliJ Kotlin plugin keeps an [internal list](https://github.com/JetBrains/intellij-community/blob/master/platform/core-impl/resources/pluginsCompatibleWithK2Mode.txt) of plugins which are known to be compatible with the K2 mode as they do not use Kotlin analysis.
+The authors of these plugins should not be surprised if their plugin already works in the K2 mode.
 However, it's still advised to declare K2 support explicitly.